Richard C. Overton (1907-1988) Papers

 The Richard Overton Papers fill 5 boxes and span the years 1940 to 1990, with the bulk of the papers dating between 1942 and 1955.
-Materials cover: biographical information; memberships; conferences; the Business History Department; teaching; research; speeches; photographs; professional invitations; publications; Mississippi Valley Historical Association.
+The materials include biographical information; memberships; conferences; the Business History Department; teaching; research; speeches; photographs; professional invitations; publications; Mississippi Valley Historical Association.

-Biographical materials (1944-1959) include C.V.s, personal data information, and a section of Overton's will.
-Correspondence (1940-1990) is arranged chronologically.
+Biographical materials (1944-1959) include curricula vitae, personal data, and a section of Overton's will.
 Three folders of general correspondence primarily consist of personal letters as well as recommendation letters written on behalf of professional colleagues.
 There is also one subject-specific folder related to his membership in the Westerners, a historical association.
 Financial records (1946-1950) include correspondence and other records related to Overton's Northwestern-related expenses.
-Clippings (1943-1954) are arranged chronologically and include newspaper articles by or about Overton, as well as articles relating to railroad historians and railroad histories.
+Clippings (1943-1954) include newspaper articles by or about Overton, as well as articles relating to railroad historians and railroad histories.

 Overton's membership in the School of Commerce's Committee on Research (1950-1954) is documented by memos, reports, recommendations, and meeting minutes relating to the work of the Committee.
 This Committee was part of a University-wide effort to coordinate information, policy, and resources relating to faculty research.
 Of interest is the recommendation that the School establish a Business Clinic.

 The conferences (1942-1968) file comprises programs from conferences attended by Overton as well as those he helped plan, including a number of Mississippi Valley Historical Association yearly conferences.